-Photographs and visual images are regarded as personal data under The Data Protection Act.
-Under The Data Protection Act personal data must be fairly obtained, it must be accurate, kept up to date and should be kept and used only for one or more specified lawful purposes.
+Photographs and visual images are regarded as personal data under The General Data Protection Regulation (GDPR) 25 May 2018.
+Under The GDPR 25 May 2018 personal data must be fairly obtained, it must be accurate, kept up to date and should be kept and used only for one or more specified lawful purposes.

-There is no specific legal constraint on taking photographs or displaying photographs of children and young people so long as the photographs are taken in a public place and are NOT sexual in nature and the child's welfare and right to privacy are properly protected.
+There is no specific legal constraint on taking photographs or displaying photographs of children and young people so long as the photographs are taken in a public place and are NOT sexual in nature and the Parent/Guardian consent given for children under the age of 16.

 The Parish Council will maintain a record of who supplies images displayed on the website.

 Images of Children and Young People supplied to The Parish Council will be used only for the purpose for which they were provided and for no other purpose.